 Imagine this: You’re at a smoky piano bar in Washington, D.C., sipping your drink, when a violinist takes the stage.
 His performance is captivating, the music hauntingly beautiful.
-Unbeknownst to you, the instrument he’s playing is a stolen 1713 Stradivarius, missing for decades and worth millions.
+Unbeknownted to you, the instrument he’s playing is a stolen 1713 Stradivarius, missing for decades and worth millions.

 This isn’t a plot from a crime novel.
 It’s the true story of Julian Altman, a café musician who, in 1936, came into possession of the “Gibson” Stradivarius, stolen from virtuoso Bronisław Huberman’s dressing room at Carnegie Hall.